Performance

 The 120,000-hectare Red Zone was defined by the French government after the war as “Completely devastated.
 Damage to properties: 100%.
 Damage to Agriculture: 100%.
 Impossible to clean.
 Human life impossible”.

-Nine villages and surroundings in the Red Zone near Verdun were sealed off completely, rendered death traps by unexploded ordnance, and contaminated beyond habitation by the arsenic, chlorine, and phosgene the opposing armies aimed at each other.
+Nine villages and surroundings in the Red Zone near Verdun were sealed off completely, rendered death traps by unexploded ordnance, and contaminated beyond habitation by the arsenic, chlorine, and phosgene that the opposing armies aimed at each other.
 There are still over 80.000 lost soldiers buried in the forest of Verdun who were never recovered.

 Natura Rebellis (2024)